Skip to content

 • Salt: Elevates the final taste of the rolls.

-• Butter: Softened butter will properly mix with the other dough ingredients.
+• Butter: Softened butter will mix properly with the other dough ingredients.
 You will also need some to brush on the top of rolls after baking.

 • Egg: Binds your dough together and supplements the gluten, a necessary ingredient for an enriched dough.